orezm/avc/docs/source/index.rst

 .. note::

-    You should always click and open links above without any VPN or Proxy connections.
+    You should always click and open links above WITHOUT (or disconnect from) any VPN or Proxy connections.

 Exclusive Features
 ------------------